Gaussian Processes for Time Series with Lead-Lag Effects with applications to biology data: Methods

 We address this by transforming the problem to its ``dual" state, converting the multi-output GP into a single-output GP via $y=f(t,l)+\epsilon,~l=1,2$, where $f\sim N(0,K)$ is a single-output GP, $\epsilon\sim N(0,\tau^2)$, $F_1(t) = f(t,1)$ and $F_2(t)=f(t,2)$.
 Here, $K$ is a covariance kernel of a single-output GP, but the domain expands to $\RR\times\{1,2\}$ instead of $\RR$.
 Essentially, we transform a multi-output GP over $\RR$ into a single-output GP over $\RR\times \mathscr{C}$, where $\mathscr{C}=\{1,2\}$ is an index set of time series.
 This simplifies the problem by increasing the complexity of the domain."

-In this newly formed domain $\RR\times\mathscr{C}$, a family of inseparable, semi-stationary kernel has been developed develop by \citep{li2021multi}, i.e., $K((t,l),(t',l'))=K((t+h,l),(t'+h,l'))$ for any $h\in\RR$.
+In this newly formed domain $\RR\times\mathscr{C}$, a family of inseparable, semi-stationary kernel has been \changedreviewertwo{developed} by \citep{li2021multi}, i.e., $K((t,l),(t',l'))=K((t+h,l),(t'+h,l'))$ for any $h\in\RR$.
 Consequently, $K$ can be reformulated as a function on $\RR\times\mathscr{C}\times \mathscr{C}$ as $K'(t,l,l')\coloneqq K((t,l),(0,l'))$.
 However, for simplicity, we will denote both as $K$ in the subsequent sections.
 A rich family of semi-stationary kernels can be found in \citep{li2021multi}.
 This family of kernels, although rich, was not specifically designed for time series with a time lag.
-To account for the time lag, the following theorem ensures that any existing semi-stationary kernel can induce a kernel with a parameter that measures the time lag, denoted by $s$, which is our desired ingredient.
+To account for the time lag, the following theorem ensures that any existing semi-stationary kernel can induce a kernel with a parameter that measures the time lag, denoted by $s$, which \changedAE{ensures that our proposed kernel, with the inclusion of this time lag parameter, remains a valid kernel within the GP framework.}

 \begin{theorem} Let $K'$ be a semi-stationary kernel on $\RR\times \mathscr{C}$, then the induced kernel defined as

 is positive definite, and thus serves as a covariance kernel for a GP, where $s\in\RR$ measures the time lag between two time series. \end{theorem}